newlandsvalley/purescript-midi-keyboard/README.md

 The code is built as midi-keyboard.js in the dist directory.
 Host dist/index.html on a web server and navigate to it to try it out.
 You need a MIDI keyboard or other device to use it and also a browser that supports web-midi.

-## halogen version
+## Halogen version

-The Halogen subdirectory contains an equivalent MIDI keyboard but one which uses Halogen rather than Pux.
+The Halogen subdirectory contains an equivalent MIDI keyboard but one which uses Halogen 5.0.0 rather than Pux together with purs 0.13.8.